ben-altman/jury-comments/NOTES.md

 When a user opens the app, there is a list of student juries.
 User can add a jury.
 User can click a jury to view information and add a comment to a jury.

+## BUILD THE APPLICATION
+Some things to consider:

+To add nouns to your world, create models in rails

+To show your nouns, you'll need:

+A controller action to send the data
+A fetch request to ask for the data
+Some JavaScript code to handle DOM-rendering
+To make your page respond to the user, you'll need event listeners

+To keep your code clean, you should use JavaScript classes

+To organize your code, you can use multiple JavaScript files (don't forget to add <script> tags for each one!)